-As it has been my pattern for quite a number of years, I began the Feast of Tabernacles with what I had titled a "Handwriting On The Wall" sermon.
+As has been my pattern for quite a number of years, I began the Feast of Tabernacles with what I had titled a "Handwriting On The Wall" sermon.
 The idiom indicates a notification usually in the form of some sort of a sense of danger, that if we are alert to it, we will be able to take advantage of it.
 In other words, given an understanding of what is going to happen, we then make the right movements in order either to protect ourselves or take advantage of it in another way.

 I Corinthians 13:11 When I was a child, I spoke as a child, I understood as a child, I thought as a child; but when I became a man, I put away childish things.

-Paul writes of a change all of us are aware of, and that is, as we mature, our outlook, our understanding, and our perception of things changes.
+Paul writes of a change all of us are aware of, and that is, as we mature, our outlook, our understanding, and our perception of things change.
 A simple example might be our perception of the elementary school building that we went to as a child.
 As a child, the building seemed large and imposing, but viewing it maybe twenty years later as an adult, the perspective of the building is that it is nondescript and small.
-Well why?
+Well, why?
 It is because of a multitude of experiences we had in between, past and present; it has altered our judgment.

 In terms of perspective, it is though we are looking at it through different eyes.
 But the reality is nothing has really changed except our ability to judge.